21 Ways to Excel at Project Management

 - Monitoring & Control.

 Before a project starts the project manager must make sure the project goals, objectives, scope, risks, issues, budget, timescale and approach have been defined.
 This must be communicated to all the stakeholders to get their agreement.
-Any differences of opinion need to be resolved before work starts.
+Any differences of opinion must be resolved before work starts.

 This is perhaps the most important stage of any project as it sets the terms of reference within which the project will be run.
-If this is not done well, the project will have a high likelihood of failure.
+If this is not done well, the project will have a high probability of failure.
 The initiation stage is where the business case is declared, scope of the project decided and stakeholder expectations set.
-Time spent on planning, refining the business case and communicating the expected benefits will help increase the likelihood of success.
-It is tempting to start working quickly, but a poor initiation stage often leads to problems and even failure.
+Time spent on planning, refining the business case and communicating the expected benefits will help improve the probability of success.
+It is tempting to start work quickly, but a poor initiation stage often leads to problems and even failure.

-Doing the work to deliver the product, service or wanted result.
+This is where the work to deliver the product, service or wanted result is carried out.
 Most of the work related to the project is realised at this stage and needs complete attention from the project manager.

 5. Monitoring & Control

-Often neglected, it is important to ensure a project is closed properly.
-Many projects never end because there is no formal sign-off.
-It is important to get the customers agreement that a project has ended and no more work will be carried out.
-Once closed, the project manager should review the project and record the good and bad points, so successes can be repeated and failures avoided.
+Often neglected, it is important to make sure the project is closed properly.
+Many projects do not have a clear end-point because there is no formal sign-off.
+It is important to get the customers’ agreement that the project has ended, and no more work will be carried out.
+Once closed, the project manager should review the project and record the good and bad points, so that in the future, successes can be repeated, and failures avoided.
 A project that is not closed will continue to consume resources.